dandevri/website/posts/guides/public-speaking.md

 ### Reasons for speaking

 You probably have a love of sharing knowledge and speaking is one of the best ways to do that.
 You believe in something and want others to share that feeling.
+Try to avoid starting with something you know nothing about.

 When I started teaching I did a ton of free speaking at local meet-ups and guest lectures and companies.
 Creating and giving a talk is a massive commitment and time investment.
 Not to mention the research, content preparation and traveling time.
 That's why I have become quite picky on which events I speak at.